 - navigate most of the website using just a keyboard

 - navigate most of the website using speech recognition software

-- use most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)
+- listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)

-Parts of this website are not fully accessible.
-For example:
+We know some parts of this website are not fully accessible: